mapro0103/cipher-suite-hopping-test-setup/test-environment/README.md

 ## Configuration

-- The default server IP is set to `192.168.0.20` in the sender script, which may need to be modified to match your setup
+- The default server IP is set to `192.168.0.20` in the sender script, which matches the Docker environment configuration
 - The permutations file (`permutations.json`) must be present and generated using the permutations generator
+- Environment variables are configured in the `.env` file

 ## Important Legal Disclaimer